wso2/docs-ob-toolkit-cds/en/docs/learn/configuring-data-sharing-for-secondary-users.md

 The Secondary Account Update API is defined below.

 The bank needs to invoke this endpoint to update the open banking solution regarding status changes happening on secondary user accounts.
-This endpoint persists the received secondary user-related information in the `OB_ACCOUNT_METADATA` table.
-When persisting the `accountId` of the secondary account and `secondaryUserId` parameters are used as a combined key and metadata will be stored as key-value pairs.
+This endpoint persists the received secondary user related information in the `OB_ACCOUNT_METADATA` table.
+When persisting the `accountID` of the secondary account and `secondaryUserID` parameters are used as a combined key and metadata will be stored as key-value pairs.

 ```
 PUT - api/openbanking/account-type-mgt/account-type-management/secondary-accounts